Hormone therapy for prostate cancer can change the levels of sex hormones in your body. This can cause hot flushes.

 - Cut out or reduce alcohol and caffeine drinks such as tea and coffee.

 - Reduce or stop smoking (nicotine).

-- Cut our or reduce the spicy foods you eat.
+- Cut out or reduce the spicy foods you eat.

 Treatment for hot flushes

-Research show that these drugs can be helpful in treating hot flushes in men with prostate cancer.
+Research has shown that certain antidepressant medicines can be helpful in treating hot flushes in men with prostate cancer.
 Examples are venlafaxine and paroxetine.